 Appliances.
 Refer to your homeowner's manual or binder to find the user manuals to all of the kitchen and other major appliances in the house.
 These guides typically include seasonal and periodic maintenance tips.
 For instance, your refrigerator coil should be cleaned twice a year; check the seal of the door gasket, as well, to make sure you're not wasting energy.
 In addition, the clothes dryer vent hose (between the dryer and the wall) and the vent louvers on the outside of the house should be cleaned out at least semi-annually.
 Every three months, replace the furnace filter, clean out the dishwasher strainer, and drain and flush sediment from your water heater.
 Such maintenance chores allow these appliances to operate at their optimal performance and extend their usable lives.

 Air ducts and ventilation.
 Air ducts and vent registers can become clogged or stifled with debris, reducing their ability to distribute conditioned air and keep your house comfortable.
 About every two years, hire a professional service company to clean them out.
 For the same reason, clean the filters and check the general operation of ventilation fans in the kitchen and bathrooms so they work efficiently, as well.

 Roofing.
 Make regular and thorough roof inspections.
-Pay attention for missing or damaged shingles or voids in the flashing that may allow moisture or air infiltration.
+Be on the lookout for missing or damaged shingles or voids in the flashing that may allow moisture or air infiltration.
 Replace or repair as soon as possible to ward off problems that can occur unnoticed or unseen.

-By following these guidelines, the time and energy owners invest in their home will continue to provide dividends well into the future.
+By following these guidelines, the time and energy owners invest in their homes will continue to provide dividends well into the future.